 Flowering plants (Peace Lily, Orchid, African Violet): A bloom-booster fertilizer, with a higher middle number meaning more phosphorus, helps before and during flowering.
 If your Peace Lily hasn’t flowered in a while, switching to a bloom formula in early spring is one of the first things worth trying.
 Orchids do well with a diluted orchid-specific fertilizer rather than a general one.

 Succulents and cacti: These need far less than you’d think.
 Once or twice in spring and summer is plenty.
 Use a fertilizer formulated for succulents, or dilute a general fertilizer to about a quarter of the recommended strength.
-According to the University of Arizona Cooperative Extension, over-fertilizing succulents is more common than under-fertilizing them, and causes the same soft, leggy growth that too much water does.
+Because succulents and cacti grow more slowly indoors, over-fertilizing them is much more common than true deficiency.
+A light hand is safer than chasing faster growth.

-Newly repotted plants: Wait at least four to six weeks before fertilizing.
-Fresh potting mix already contains nutrients, and new roots are sensitive.
+Newly repotted plants: Wait at least four to six weeks before fertilizing, and longer if the potting mix includes starter fertilizer.
+Fresh mix already contains nutrients, and new roots are sensitive.
 Let the plant settle in first.

 Homemade Fertilizer: What Actually Works